The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

-\\ We encountered a similar situation when changing the pairing parameters, including the values of 288.5 and 298.8 MeV$\cdot$fm$^3$ for the neutron and proton pairing strengths respectively (``pairing set 2'').
-These are optimal parameters in connection to the SLy5 force, as they provide pairing gaps $\Delta_{n,p}\in$ 0.7-0.8 MeV, much closer to the empirical estimates (0.859 and 0.740 MeV) than the quite small pairing gaps obtained with the pairing set 1 ($\Delta_q\in$~0.2-0.4 MeV, q=n,p). \\ We notice interesting variations on the deformation properties when changing the pairing force.
-Fig.~\ref{F15} shows the outcome from ``basic'' T44 calculations based on the pairing sets considered in this work.
+We encountered a similar situation when changing the pairing parameters, including the values of 288.5 and 298.8 MeV$\cdot$fm$^3$ for the neutron and proton pairing strengths respectively (``pairing set 2'').
+These are optimal parameters in connection to the SLy5 force, as they provide pairing gaps $\Delta_{n,p}\in$ 0.7-0.8 MeV, much closer to the empirical estimates (0.859 and 0.740 MeV) than the quite small pairing gaps obtained with the pairing set 1 ($\Delta_q\in$~0.2-0.4 MeV, $q=n,p$). \\ We notice interesting variations on the deformation properties when changing the pairing force, with the same initial conditions (the same providing the triaxial solution when using the pairing set 1).
+Fig.~\ref{F14} shows the outcome from ``basic'' T44 calculations based on the pairing sets considered in this work.
 If the choice of the pairing set 2 leads, in this case, to a prolate axially deformed shape, by reinforcing the proton pairing strength by $\sim$15\%, that is up to 344.00 MeV$\cdot$fm$^3$ (``pairing set 3''), one triaxial minimum with $\gamma$=42$^{\circ}$ is constructed.
-Reversing such proton and neutron pairing strengths (``pairing set 3a'') would force the system to converge to an oblate shape (dotted line; notice the spike around the 100th step).

-Concerning the projection of the linear response in the IVD channel, in a triaxial case we expect a three-modal response associated to the characteristic lengths of the nucleus.
-Fig.~\ref{F16} shows the transition strength distribution in $^{190}$W from the SLy5 force, along the x, y and z Cartesian axis and for some truncations of the Skyrme functional.
-Each mode appears as a bi-modal function, where the highest peak is respectively located at $\sim$12, 13 and 14 MeV and the weakest structure is around 16 MeV.
-The latter bump becomes increasingly more important from x to z while the main peak reduces in height by $\sim$40\%.
-Concerning the various functional terms, the $\bm S\cdot\bm T$ ones (Fig.~\ref{F16}, upper panels) produce an overall (small) attraction on the y and z components.
+Reversing such proton and neutron pairing strengths (``pairing set 3a'') would force the system to converge to an oblate shape (dotted line; notice the spike around the 100th step). \\ Concerning the projection of the linear response in the IVD channel, in a triaxial case we expect a three-modal response associated to the characteristic lengths of the nucleus.
+Fig.~\ref{F15} shows the transition strength distribution in $^{190}$W from the SLy5 force, along the x, y and z Cartesian axis and for some truncations of the Skyrme functional.
+Each mode appears as a bimodal function, where the highest peak is respectively located at $\sim$12, 13 and 14 MeV and a weaker structure is around 16 MeV in all the panels.
+The latter bump becomes increasingly more important from $x$ to $z$ while the main peak reduces in height by $\sim$40\%.
+Concerning the various functional terms, the $\bm S\cdot\bm T$ ones (three upper panels) produce an overall (small) attraction on the $y$ and $z$ components.

-The inclusion of the $\bm S^2$ terms (Fig.~\ref{F16}, bottom panels) tends, instead, to remove the bi-modal structure in all the components and the extra mixing places the (new) centroids at higher energy. \\
+The inclusion of the $\bm S^2$ terms (three bottom panels) tends, instead, to remove the bimodal structure in all the components and the extra mixing places the (new) centroids at higher energy. \\